PhilipDaniels/rmule/README.md

   [ ] How to stop "Server Name" from wrapping in grid header [ ] For each From<X> Into WidgetText, add an Option<> blanket impl.

+[ ] It takes 2 seconds to insert just 200 rows into Servers table.
+Wrap in a txn
+    to speed it up?

 [ ] Fix the exit code in parse_args
 [ ] Consider using r2d2-sqlite for connection pooling.
 Remove the